cyyeh/ml-platform/README.md

 2. Add training scripts, notebooks under the `app` directory.
 3. Experiment artifacts would be stored under the `artifacts` directory.
 4. Database logs and Tensorboard logs would be stored under the `logs` directory.
-5. You will find `makefile` to kick off the platform.
-It has three different commands to build, start, and stop platform.

 * To build the platform